Definition of bioplastics

 - Biosourced and sustainable materials (non biodegradable)

-Biodegradable | PBAT, PCL, PBSA | PBS, TPS, starch-based compound, biobased TPE | PLA, PHAs, TPS |
+BIODEGRADABLE | PBAT, PCL, PBSA | PBS, TPS, Starch-based compound, biobased TPE | PLA, PHAs, TPS |

-Non biodegradable | PE, PP, PS, PET, PVC, PUR, PC, ABS, PA, etc. | Biosourced PET, biobased PA 6-10, biobased PC, biobased PUR, biobased TPE, PTT, biobased Copolyesters, Cellulose esters, Hybrids | Biosourced PE, biobased PP, biobased PA-11, biobased PA 10-10 |
+NON BIODEGRADABLE | PE, PP, PS, PET, PVC, PUR, PC, ABS, PA, etc. | Biosourced PET, biobased PA 6-10, biobased PC, biobased PUR, biobased TPE, PTT, biobased Copolyesters, Cellulose esters, Hybrids | Biosourced PE, biobased PP, biobased PA-11, biobased PA 10-10 |

 Non biobased | Partially biobased | Biosourced |